BipashaB26/QA_Answer_TestVagrant/README.md

   ```
   - This will execute the `test_recently_played.py` file and verify the functionality of the RecentlyPlayed class

-6. Use the RecentlyPlayed class in your own code by importing it:
+Note: You can use the RecentlyPlayed class in your own code by importing it:

 ```python
 from my_app.recently_played import RecentlyPlayed